UW Medicine and Seattle Children's Hospital partner to create safer care environments.

 - Serve as a change leader to ensure rapid implementation of patient safety and quality interventions.

-The eight month program consists of five full day in-person conferences, conference calls, small group meetings, and project-related work.
+The eight month program consists of six full day in-person conferences and project-related work.
 Participants learn core quality and safety principles and gain hands-on experience through project implementation.
-Working independently or in project teams of 3-5, participants gain hands-on experience by implementing quality and safety projects throughout nine month course.
+Working in project teams of 3-8 or independently, participants gain hands-on experience by implementing quality and safety projects throughout the eight month course.
 At the end of the program, participants present their projects to local leadership via platform presentations and/or at a poster session.
 See quality and safety project titles here.

 Topics covered at the in-person conferences include: